If You Are Family-Oriented, You Will Want to Have Life Insurance

 Homer Simpson has a nice, suburban home and three young children, one of which is still a toddler.
-It costs an average of $245,340 to raise a child (not including college) and he’s the sole breadwinner.
-We’re going to say Homer needs one million dollars in coverage.
+It costs an average of $245,340 to raise a child (not including college), and he’s the sole breadwinner.
+We’re going to say Homer needs $1 million in coverage.
 A 30-year term policy is ideal to ensure the youngest is covered through her college years.

 With this life insurance policy, if he were to die, his wife would be able to cover the mortgage and take care of their three children.
 Homer isn’t in the best health; he’s overweight and a notoriously heavy drinker.
 We estimate Homer’s monthly payments to be $175.

 Now, while these primary breadwinners are the most obvious ones in need of life insurance, we can’t forget about their wives.
-Stay-at-home parents such as Mrs. Marge Simpson are in need as well.
-Childcare and managing the household are all important tasks, the replacement value of which are often severely underestimated.
-Could Homer take care of everything he normally does, in addition to Marge’s responsibilities if she died?
+Stay-at-home parents such as Homer’s wife, Marge Simpson, are in need as well.
+Child care and managing the household are important tasks, the replacement value of which are often severely underestimated.
+Could Homer take care of everything he normally does, in addition to Marge’s responsibilities, if she died?
 Most likely not.
 A good life insurance policy for Marge would be half a million in coverage for 30 years.
-She is much healthier than her husband and we estimate her monthly premiums to be $47.
+She is much healthier than her husband, and we estimate her monthly premiums to be $47.

-Mrs. Claire Dunphy recently went back to work since her children are mostly grown.
-While Phil is a successful real estate agent and good father, could he take care of 3 college educations, bills, a mortgage, and keep the household running alone?
+Claire Dunphy, Phil’s wife, recently went back to work since her children are mostly grown.
+While Phil is a successful real estate agent and good father, could he take care of three college educations, bills, and a mortgage, and keep the household running alone?
 It would be difficult.
 A good life insurance policy for Claire would be $250,000 in coverage for 15 years.
 She is also a healthy individual and we estimate her monthly premiums to be $20.